oracle-livelabs/security/database/story/story-hack/story-hack.md

         <copy>AVAUDITOR</copy>
         ````

          **Note**: If you have not retrieved the password for the `AVAUDITOR` user in the AVDF console, you can do so with the following command:

         ```
         <copy>echo $AVUSR_PWD</copy>
         ```

-    When you paste that default password into the AVDF console login, it will prompt you to reset your password.
+    - When you paste that default password into the AVDF console login, it will prompt you to reset your password

         ![AVDF - Login](./images/hack-lab2a-12.png "AVDF - Login")

     - On top, click on the **Policies** tab